Coping with melanoma

 The coping with cancer section contains lots of information you may find helpful.
 There are sections on your feelings, talking to people about melanoma, helping yourself, getting outside help, sex and sexuality, and financial matters.

-You can view and print the quick guides for all the pages in the Living with melanoma section.
+View and print the quick guide for Living with melanoma.

 It can be very difficult coping with a diagnosis of cancer, both practically and emotionally.
 Most melanomas in the UK are diagnosed when they are at a very early stage and the chance of cure is very high.
 Many people just have the melanoma removed and need no further treatment.
 But it can still be a very worrying time.
 At first, you are likely to feel very upset, frightened and confused.
 Or you may feel that things are out of your control.